christofvanwyk/commnuity-monitors/index.md

 - [x] format authors (2020)
 - [x] format dates (2020)
 - [ ] geocode locations using [smartmonkey geocode](https://workspace.google.com/marketplace/app/geocoding_by_smartmonkey/1033231575312)
+- [ ] figure out how to format and store all media (photos, sounds, videos) in a structured way.
+- [ ] In the cloud but link and backup-able (dropbox/drive)!?
+- [ ] link media to reports
+- [ ] extract geolocation from
 - [x] extract keywords automatically (rough)
 - [ ] extract keywords manually (final)